Shuswap Healing Centre FAQ

 Total of $1.396 Million

 No, 200 Main Street is not a designated park.
-The property was previously zoned Commercial Town Centre and is now zoned P-5 Healing Centre based on District of Sicamous Zoning Bylaw No. 1000, 2022.
+The property was previously zoned Commercial Town Centre and is now zoned P-5 Healing Centre based on District of Sicamous Zoning Bylaw.

 The District acquired the 1.5-acre parcel in 2015 and it has remained a vacant lot.
 In the October 5, 2015 News Release about the property purchase, it states that the purchase was for “strategic opportunities related to long-term objectives for community planning.”